-9. Suzy knows that an individual's sex is determined by sex chromosomes.
-She knows that females have two X chromosomes and males have one X and one Y chromosome.
-She creates the Punnett square cross below to show sex inheritance.
-She wants to know which parent determines the sex of a baby---is it the mother, father, or both?
-Complete this cross.
-What would you tell Suzy?
+9. Consider the below Punnett square cross.
+Explain how you could use it to determine which parent determines the biological sex of a baby---is it the mother, father, or both?
 Why?

 10. In the video example, the sex-linked disorder was a recessive trait.
 However, sex-linked disorders can be dominant!
 (Conduct a search to see some of the sex-linked dominant disorders that exist).
 Sex-linked dominant disorders will show even if there is only one dominant allele present.
 Using the allele D to stand for a dominant sex-linked trait, show a cross with a woman who does not have a dominant sex-linked disorder (X^dX^d) with a man that does.
 Will the disorder in this particular cross be more common in daughters or sons?